targetsm/learning-dynamics-clm/README.md

 # Investigating the Learning Dynamics of Conditional Language Models

-This is the project repository of my Master's Thesis on: Investigating the Learning Dynamics of Conditional Language Models
+This is the project repository of my Master's Thesis on: [Investigating the Learning Dynamics of Conditional Language Models](https://www.research-collection.ethz.ch/handle/20.500.11850/697969)

+## Data
+We use different datasets:
+- iwslt14deen
+- wmt22deen
-- paper verlinken
+- wmt22frde

-- Hier geben wir grobe anweisungen, wo die verschiedenen skripte sind etc.
+TODO Data perparation

 ## Model training
-- beschreiben was für modelle wir trainieren / was für modelle dort sind.
+We train different translation models using fairseq on several datasets.

+TODO:
+- describe what models we train / what models are there.
-- Daten beschreiben / Datasets
+- Describe data / datasets
-- beschreiben, was für framework, wenn ich etwsas als vorlage benutze oder so?
+- framework we use

 The scripts for model training can be found in the [/scripts](scripts/) folder.
 Training scripts for specific model configurations are found in [/models/tl](models/tl).